Swimming pool water and illness

 - Make sure your child has a clean bottom before your child gets into the pool.

-- Use swimming nappies to help stop poo from getting into the water, but note that these nappies aren’t leak proof.
+- Use well-fitted swimming nappies to help stop poo from getting into the water, but note that these nappies aren’t leak proof.
 They can delay but not stop the germs getting into the water.

 - Change swimming nappies regularly to stop nappy contents getting into the water.

 - Keep nappy changes away from the pool area.
 With lots of water splashing about, it’s easy for germs to end up in the pool.

 - For toilet-trained children, try to prevent toilet accidents in the pool by making sure your child has regular toilet visits.

 Keeping home swimming and wading pools clean